 Born and raised in Southern California, Elaine Hughes developed an intense love for the coast, which is why it is often the setting for her richly beautiful oil paintings.
-She creates all of her works with a palette knife due to the texture and movement it gives to each painting.
+Elaine Hughes creates all of her works with a palette knife due to the texture and movement it gives to each painting.
 "I started painting children at the beach using my three young daughters and their friends as subjects.
-The beach and children are still my favorite subjects to paint, however, I always have my camera to capture any intriguing subject with good lighting – buildings, roads, animals, people…anything.”
+The beach and children are still my favorite subjects to paint, however, I always have my camera to capture any intriguing subject with good lighting – buildings, roads, animals, people…anything.” - Elaine Hughes

-When she isn’t painting, Argentine tango dancing is another passion.
+When Elaine Hughes isn’t painting, Argentine tango dancing is another passion.
 “I try to paint the feeling that the dance evokes as opposed to the movement.
 The connection between partners is the essence of the dance.
 In painting and dancing, technical ability falls short without heart and soul."